Brassica rapa subsp. chinensis

 Best practice here is to rotate crops to avoid planting the same type of vegetables in the same place year after year.

 B. rapa can grow in full sun, but prefers partial shade.
-Give your plants at least 3-5 hours of sun every day, and they will be happy in your garden.
+Give your plants at least three hours of sun every day, and they will be happy in your garden.

-Bok choy enjoys fertile, well-draining soil that is high in organic matter with a pH of 6.0-7.5.
+Bok choy enjoys fertile, well-draining soil that is high in organic matter with a pH of 6.0 to 7.5.
 If your soil is rich or you have already amended with compost, you shouldn’t need to add extra nutrients.

 But if you see slow growth or pale leaves, feed with a high-nitrogen liquid fertilizer after transplanting for happy, healthy plants.